Inventory

 Order Picking

-The process of selecting and retrieving items from inventory to fulfill customer orders.
+The process of selecting and retrieving items from inventory to fulfil customer orders.
+Read more

 Order Point

-The inventory level at which a new order is triggered to replenish stock, helping to avoid stockouts.
+The inventory level at which a new order is triggered to replenish stock helps to avoid stockouts.

 Out of Stock